List of iPhone models

 Left image, top to bottom: The backs of an iPhone SE (3rd generation), iPhone 8, iPhone 7, and iPhone 6.
 Right image, left to right: The backs of an iPhone 15 Pro, iPhone 15 Pro Max, iPhone 15 Plus, and iPhone 15.

 The iPhone is a line of smartphones developed by Apple that use the iOS operating system.
 Introduced by then-CEO Steve Jobs on January 9, 2007, the iPhone revolutionized the mobile phone industry with its multi-touch interface and lack of physical keyboard.
-Over the years, Apple has released numerous models, each iteration bringing changes in hardware, software, performance and design.
+Over the years, Apple has released numerous models, each iteration bringing changes in hardware, software, performance, and design.

-As of 2025, the most recent iPhone models are the iPhone 17, iPhone Air, iPhone 17 Pro, and iPhone 17 Pro Max, released on September 19, 2025, and the entry-level iPhone 16e, released on February 28, 2025.
+As of September 2026, the most recent iPhone models are the iPhone 18 Pro, iPhone 18 Pro Max and iPhone Duo announced on September 9, 2026.